-- Scope 1: Direct emission from sources that are owned or controlled by the Group. - Scope 2: Indirect emissions from the purchased electricity and steam consumed by the Group.
+2 Scope 1: Direct emission from sources that are owned or controlled by the Group.

+3 Scope 2: Indirect emissions from the purchased electricity and steam consumed by the Group.

 There are two major types of non-hazardous waste involved in the Group's operation - general waste and N-Methyl-2-pyrrolidone (the "NMP").
 We strive to reduce non-hazardous waste at source and recycle the waste as much as possible.
 For general waste, it is handled by a cleaning company.
-For NMP, it is used as a solvent for electrode parathion in our Lithium Ion motive battery manufacturing process.
-During the reporting period, the recycling rate of NMP is 98.8% (2020: 98.5%).
+For NMP, it is used as a solvent for electrode parathion in our lithium ion motive battery manufacturing process.
+During the reporting period, the recycling rate of NMP is 99.1% (2022: 98.8%).
 This can reduce our annual consumption of NMP so as to save cost and eliminate waste generation.
-The decrease in non-hazardous waste in 2021 was mainly attributable to effective implementation of waste management policies during the year.
-The Group has set comprehensive reduction target by 10% reduction in non-hazardous waste generation by 2025.
+The non-hazardous waste in 2023 remained stable as the effective implementation of waste management policies during the reporting period.
+The Group has set a comprehensive reduction target by 10% reduction in non-hazardous waste generation by 2025 as compared with 2020.
 During the reporting period, the wastes generated by the Group were as follows:

-Waste Unit Lithium Ion Motive Battery Business Property and Cultural Business 2021 Total 2020 Total Non-hazardous waste generated tonnes 12.14 12.14 12.16 Non-hazardous waste generated intensity tonnes/employee 0.03 Battery: 0.03 Cultural: N/A Non-hazardous waste recycled tonnes 12.00 12.00 12.00 Non-hazardous waste recycled intensity tonnes/thousands of production unit 0.0006 Battery: 0.0006 Cultural: N/A
+Waste Unit 2023 2022 Non-hazardous waste generated tonnes 12.11 12.14 Non-hazardous waste generated intensity tonnes/employee 0.0008 0.0400 Non-hazardous waste recycled tonnes 12.00 12.00 Non-hazardous waste recycled intensity tonnes/thousands of production unit 0.0008 0.0022